Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 You don’t have to be a great athlete to enjoy a bike ride.

 On the other hand, cycling is a whole-body workout and doesn’t work out only the legs as most people think.
-A senior can build his/her physique by persisting with cycling on a regular basis.
+A senior can build his/her physique by persisting with cycling regularly.
 It will give you more strength and stamina over time.

 Cycling Keeps Your Weight Under Control